willson113/HGCQA/Case Study/README.md

 ![图4-7](https://github.com/user-attachments/assets/f7fd7764-a3b8-42c4-b9d9-51be1598029d)

 ## CASE2：
-Certainly!
-Here's the academic-style English translation of your paragraph:

----

 An analysis of smaller-parameter models reveals that even when equipped with hybrid retrieval and ReAct reasoning, their performance still has considerable room for improvement.
 Through sampling of their error cases, we observed that the primary limitation on their performance in HGCQA lies in the models’ inherently weak reasoning capabilities.
 Even with prompt-based enhancements such as Chain-of-Thought (CoT), Thought Prompting (ThoT), or ReAct, these models often fail to perform correct reasoning even when provided with context containing the necessary information.